stanislavgeorgiev/nasa-images/README.md

  - ~~Create an app with a loader screen~~
  - ~~Fetch photo~~
- - Design the main areas of the app
+ - ~~Design the main areas of the app~~
  - ~~Show photo nicely on screen~~
  - ~~Show single photo nicely on screen~~
  - ~~Add navigation links on the single photo page~~
  - Add page options
  - Add sorting options
- - Add filtering options
+ - ~~Add filtering options~~
  - Use responsive photo depending on the device resolution
+ - Create a Grunt task to build production version with combined and minified .js and .css files
+ - Sanitize url input parameters